Continued from “Perils of History”

 If the ecstasy of the Quran is the soul of Islam, the legend of Muhammad is the mind of the Musalman.
 The exalted sense of his pedigree could have made Muhammad fiercely honest, even in the state of deprivation.
 It is to be appreciated that neither his insignificance as an orphan affected his self-worth nor his poverty dented his self-esteem.
 While nature endowed him with a shrewd mind his destiny seems to have helped him cultivate a sense of purpose.
 Though unlettered, he obviously possessed native intelligence, and thus was alive to every opportunity that came his way.
 Above all, at some stage at least, he seems to have developed an unwavering faith in his own destiny.
 As can be seen, he was an uncanny man manager and mob manipulator extraordinary.

-His exemplary personal courage in battle enabled him lead by example, and this single character of his played no mean a part in the battles his faithful fought to raise the standard of Islam in the nations of the world.
+His exemplary personal courage in battle enabled him to lead by example, and this single character of his played no mean a part in the battles his faithful fought to raise the standard of Islam in the nations of the world.
 Though he grew up in an environment of sentimentality, he imbibed a balanced outlook that his stint as the Czar of Medina turned into statesmanship.
-The frugal lifestyle he adopted at the height of his fame and fortune could be owing to his personal proclivity or the public posturing, and/or both.
-It was thus, he was known to avoid material comforts, save his fondness for perfumes, apart from women.
-And that his faithful didn’t mind as their culture acquiesced in both.
-Traditionally, there appears to be an inbuilt advantage for its prophets in the Semitic faith in that while it granted them to indulge as humans, it ordained the believers to revere them as divine just the same.
+The frugal lifestyle he adopted at the height of his fame and fortune could be owing to his personal proclivity or the public posturing, and / or both.
+It was thus, he was known to avoid material comforts, save his fondness for perfumes, apart from women; and that his faithful didn’t mind as their culture acquiesced in both.
+Traditionally, there appears to be an inbuilt advantage for the prophets in the Abrahamic Order in that while it granted them to indulge as humans, it ordained the believers to revere them as divine just the same.

 This unexpected development gave rise to a unique situation in which Muhammad, while pursuing his agenda against Arab idolatry, had to defend Islam in the battle of dogma that the Jews forced upon it.
-After all, with the Jews being a formidable race who mastered the Torah for ages; Islam faced a theological crisis to Muhammad’s chagrin, and that occasioned a schism amongst the Semitic religions.
-While the Quran accused the Jews and the Christians as renegades, the accused in turn called the Islamic Prophet an imposter.
+After all, with the Jews being a formidable race who mastered the Torah for ages; Islam faced a theological crisis to Muhammad’s chagrin, and that occasioned a schism amongst the Semitic Order.
+While the Quran accused the Jews and the Christians as renegades, the accused in turn called the Islam’s prophet an imposter and plagiarist besides.

-This mutual acrimony has disastrous consequences for the human destiny, as the hostility that the Quran exhibits towards the kafirs, besides infusing a sense of separateness in its believers, inculcates a streak of aggression as well in them.
+This mutual acrimony has disastrous consequences for the human destiny, as the hostility that the Quran exhibits towards the kafirs, besides infusing a sense of separateness in its believers, inculcates in them a streak of aggression as well.
 Nevertheless, in the face of the Jewish onslaught, ‘the God’ tried to defend Muhammad thus: